Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 Καρκόλα - κρεβάτι - bed

-Ιντυχάνω - μιλώ - to talk
+Ιντυχάνω - μιλώ - talk

 (fkAllo - vgAzo)